cindytsai/multigrid_poisson_solver/README.md

     1. Using parallel reduction, so `threadsPerBlock = pow(2,m)`, and `threadsPerBlock * blocksPerGrid <= N*N`.
     1. The function sets the range of the block size is 2^0 ~ 2^10, and grid size is 10^0 ~ 10^5.
     1. The selecting `threadsPerBlock` and `blocksPerGrid` method here assumes that the greater the `threadsPerBlock * blocksPerGrid` and `threadsPerBlock` is, the faster it is.
+  * **TODOs if have time:**
+    - [ ] Improve the performance with sync with all threads with a grid, so that we can save some time on calculating unwanted errors during the iterations.

 * \_\_global\_\_ void ker_Smoothing_GPU: Change made inside `float *U` or `float *U0`, and save the error from the latest smoothing in `float *err`.
 Using Jacobi Method, without even / odd method.
   * Input Variable: